-Approximately 29% and 28% of the Agency's sales to municipalities were provided to two communities for the periods ended December 31, 2020 and 2019.
-Accounts receivable balances for the two communities account for 30% of the total municipality accounts receivable balances as of December 31, 2020 and 2019.
-IMPA has long-term energy purchase contracts with two suppliers that account for approximately 33% and 32% of IMPA's total energy for the years ended December 31, 2020 and 2019, respectively.
+Approximately 29% of the Agency's sales to municipalities were provided to two communities for the periods ended December 31, 2021 and 2020.
+Accounts receivable balances for the two communities account for 33% and 30% of the total municipality accounts receivable balances as of December 31, 2021 and 2020, respectively.
+IMPA has long-term energy purchase contracts with two suppliers that account for approximately 27% and 33% of IMPA's total energy for the years ended December 31, 2021 and 2020, respectively.